WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 #### Change Detection

+Often stale DAD items must be detectable to prevent replay attacks.
+A later re-transmission of an old copy of the DAD item must not supercede a newer copy.
 Using a sequence number or some other identifier could provide change detection.
-Often stale DAD items must be detectable to prevent replay attacks.
-A later re-transmission of an old copy of the DAD item not supercede a newer copy.
-One way to provide change detection is for the DAD item to include a *changed* field whose value is monotonically increasing and changes everytime the data is changed.
-The souce of the data can enforce that the value is monotonically increasing.
+Another way to provide change detection is for the DAD item to include a *changed* field whose value is monotonically increasing and changes everytime the data is changed.
+The souce of the data can enforce that the *changed* field value is monotonically increasing.
 Typical approaches include a monotonically increasing date-time stamp or sequence number.
-Any older data items will have older date-time stamps or lower sequence numbers and will thus be detectable as stale.
+Any older data items resent or replayed would have older date-time stamps or lower sequence numbers and would thus be detectable as stale.

 Below is an example of an non-trivial data item that has a *changed* field for change detection.